tostieme/KaggleTitanicNN/README.md

 # KaggleTitanicNN
- Solving the Kaggle Titanic Survivor Challenge using a Neural Network
+ Solving the Kaggle Titanic Survivor Challenge using a Neural Network.

+ Libaries used: Tensorflow/Keras, Hypperopt/Hyepras and Sklearn